awslabs/aws-encryption-sdk-specification/tenets.md

 These tenets are the "motivating force" from which we derive the ESDK design.

-We're always open to new ones, if you can think of better ones and make a case for them.
+We're always open to new ones
+if you can think of better ones and make a case for them.